 A long couple of days and my residency had begun.

-Kita, one of my friends, was french and so we were able to communicate with our self appointed guide and he soon became aware that I was interested in birds and so made it his mission to introduce us to a pelican that lived in the village.
+Kita, one of my friends, was french, and so we were able to communicate with our self appointed guide and he soon became aware that I was interested in birds and made it his mission to introduce us to a pelican that lived in the village.